 Although travellers will be seated in a higher cabin when their eUpgrade is confirmed, their reservation will remain subject to the fare rules and restrictions of the booking class and fare option they originally purchased.
 These rules include, but are not limited to, accumulation of Aeroplan points or Status Qualifying Credit, change and cancellation fees, and baggage allowance.

-Confirmed eUpgrades cannot be cancelled online.
-For assistance with a confirmed upgrade, members must contact Air Canada Reservations.
-If they choose to cancel their upgrade and their originally purchased Economy or Premium Economy booking class is no longer available, the member may need to pay an applicable fare difference.
+To cancel a confirmed eUpgrade, you'll need to contact us directly.
+If you choose to cancel your upgrade and your originally purchased Economy or Premium Economy booking class is no longer available, you may need to pay an applicable fare difference.
 If you're travelling on a Latitude Flight Pass, you can cancel your confirmed eUpgrade subject to the terms and conditions of your Flight Pass.

 For travel on codeshare flights operated by Air Canada, eUpgrades may be requested on the day of departure prior to checking in for the flight.
 Please speak to an airport representative at the check-in counter to process these requests.